Skip to main content

 What if a donor has multiple accounts?

-If a donor has more than one giving account, they will receive one Annual Giving Summary for each created account.
+If donors have more than one giving account, they will receive one Annual Giving Summary for each created account.
 They’ll see a discrepancy if they look at only one statement from Givelify and compare it to your organization’s statement.

-The donor may solve this issue by merging their Givelify accounts.
-To consolidate these accounts and receive one summary, the donor can submit a support request or contact the Givelify Customer Support team.
+Donors can solve this issue by merging their Givelify accounts.
+To consolidate these accounts and receive one summary, donors can submit a support request or contact the Givelify Customer Support team.

-Givelify will merge all accounts, including the donor’s donation history, into one account.
+Givelify will then merge all accounts, including the donor’s donation history, into one account.

 What if your organization’s statement credits the donor for their donation amount, less the Givelify fee?